jam01/xtrasonnet/docs/dataformats/xml.md

-# application/xml

-eXtensible Markup Language
+# eXtensible Markup Language

+## Supported MediaTypes
+* `application/xml`
+* `application/*+xml`

+## xtrasonnet convention
 Representing XML as JSON is not an obvious exercise, but a few conventions exist.
 Different conventions make different choices about what XML characteristics are important and which aren't, for example how they represent attributes or namespaces if they're kept at all.

-## xtrasonnet convention

 xtrasonnet's built in XML data format plugin is based on the BadgerFish convention, with some modifications and extensions.
 There are three conversion modes: `simplified`, `badger` (default), and `extended`.